 Current environmental issues affecting the Nigerian people: severe overpopulation and rapid urbanization have led to numerous environmental problems; urban air and water pollution; rapid deforestation; soil degradation; loss of arable land; oil pollution – water, air, and soil have suffered severe damage from oil spills.

-Google maps Nigeria
+Google Maps Nigeria

 The capital and other divisions